sanjeevbhusal/solidity-practise/notes.md

   blockchain
 - We also need to have an account on that blockchain in order to sign transactions.
 - Deploying on a main network or test network takes more time as compared to local network like Ganache.
 - This is because main/test network have to propagate blocks, wait for some time to add a block etc
+- Whenever you deploy/interact with your contract using alchemy's RPC Url, all the information is getting logged.
+- You can view all the API calls that ethers did behind the scenes using Alchemy's dashboard.

+### Etherscan

+- Once you have deployed your contract on a main net or test net, you can view all the transactions using the memory address of the contract.
+- Additionally, you can also verify your smart contract by pasting the source code.
+This gives security because people can actually see the source code of the contract they are interacting with.
+- To verify, Etherscan compiles the source code and generates binary data and abi.
+- Then it compares the binary data to the contract's binary data.
+- If binary data matches, it is proved that the source code is actually correct.
+- However, you can also do the same verification programmatically using API provided by Etherscan.
+-